 You can also conduct polls, occasionally, to involve your audience and understand their expectations.

-Or, use the live feature on Facebook and increase your organic reach.
+Use the live feature on Facebook and increase your organic reach.

 Social Media profiles provide a brilliant content marketing opportunity with which to amplify your reach and raise brand awareness.
-But, your message needs to stand out in the immense information clutter that’s shared on social media everyday.
+But, your message needs to stand out in the immense information clutter that’s shared on social media every day.